-Lieutenant Balan is an intelligence officer attached to the USS Apollo.
-With a background in the Nacene Reach, strong empathic abilities, and a knack for alien cultures, she supports the Apollo's mission of exploration, helping the crew navigate interactions with alien species as they travel through unknown territory, engage in first contact, and visit strange alien worlds.
+Lieutenant Balan is an intelligence and cultural affairs officer attached to the USS Polaris.
+With a background in frontier space, strong empathic abilities, and a knack for alien cultures, she supports the Polaris’ mission of exploration, helping the crew navigate interactions with alien species as they travel through unknown territory, engage in first contact, and visit strange alien worlds.

 Emilia Balan had an atypical upbringing for a Starfleet officer.
 Her father a composer and her mother an acclaimed opera singer, Emilia spent her early years traveling to cultural centers across the Federation and beyond.
 She watched her mom perform everywhere from Teatro alla Scala to the Kasselian opera house near Organia to the Great Hall on Qo’noS, and, in the off-season, they’d visit planets far and wide as her father sought inspiration for his future works.